BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/06_2_Resending_a_Transaction_with_RBF.md

 ## Reset the Sequence Variable

 The above examples drew from a default transaction created by `bitcoin-cli` .
 The sequence was already (by default!) set to "4294967293".
 By default, Bitcoin Core now flags all transactions with the RBF opt-in flag, so RBF is always allowed; whether other nodes use Full RBF or not, you'll be able to replace your transactions originally generated with `bitcoin-cli`.

 However, you can chose to change this behavior.
-To do so, you create a raw transaction as described in [§5.2](05_2_Creating_a_Raw_Transaction.md), but you add a `sequence` variable to the `txid` and `vout` that you already have for one of the inputs.
+To do so, you create a raw transaction as described in [§5.2](05_2_Creating_a_Raw_Transaction.md), but you add a `sequence` variable to one of the inputs (alongside the `txid` and `vout`).
 Since RBF is now on by default, you'd either be setting this to `0` to turn it off (though there's little purpose when Full RBF is widely accepted on the 'net), or to some other value to allow timelocks (more on that in chapter 8).

 ```sh
 seqtx=$(bitcoin-cli -named createrawtransaction inputs='''[ { "txid": "'$utxo_txid'", "vout": '$utxo_vout', "sequence": 0 } ]''' outputs='''{ "'$recipient'": 0.001, "'$changeaddress'": 0.003 }''')